 There are two things that you should do to keep files on your computer while reinstalling Windows 10:

-- First, create the backup of your files in advance.
+- First, create a backup of your files in advance.

 You may manually copy or use advanced Windows backup software to fully back up your data to an external hard drive in advance.

 Next, don't tick "Remove files and clean the drive", but tick "Keep all my files" instead while installing Windows.